 3.6.6.
-"Response time" means the difference in time between the change of the component to be measured at the reference point and a measurement system’s response of 90 per cent of the final reading (t90) with the sampling nozzle tip being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 seconds.
+"Response time" means the difference in time between the change of the component to be measured at the reference point and a measurement system’s response of 90 per cent of the final reading (t90) with the sampling nozzle inlet being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 seconds.
 The response time consists of the delay time to the system and of the rise time of the system.

-[3.7.
-Placeholder – Definitions relevant to non-friction braking
+3.6.7.
+"Fall time" means the difference in time between t90 and t10, where the change of the measured component is at the reference point falls from 90 per cent of initial reading to 10 per cent of initial reading, if the change of the set signal takes place in less than 0.1 seconds.

+3.6.8.
+"Drift" means the change of the measured signal over a defined time period for a specific setpoint due to influences such as temperature, pressure, voltage, current, etc.

+3.7.
+Non-friction braking

 3.7.1.
+"Friction braking" in the context of this UN GTR means the decelerating of the vehicle by using the friction braking system where the brake forces are generated by friction between two parts of the vehicle moving relative to one another.

-"Non-friction braking" in the context of this UN GTR means the decelerating of the vehicle by different technical means without using the mechanical braking system, e.g. such as regenerative braking.
+3.7.2.
+"Non-friction braking" in the context of this UN GTR means the decelerating of the vehicle also by different technical means without using solely the friction braking system, e.g. such as regenerative braking.
+It applies to pure electric vehicles and hybrid electric vehicles with a traction REESS nominal voltage greater than 20V.

-3.7.2. "braking" means the decelerating of the vehicle by using the mechanical braking system.

 3.7.3.
+"Full-friction braking" in the context of this UN GTR means the decelerating of the vehicle by using only a full-friction brake system.

+3.7.4.
 "Electric machine" means an energy converter transforming between electrical and mechanical energy.